Sriramybis/Student-Mark-Prediction/README.md

-## First end to end with deployment
+## First personal end to end project with deployment